This post may contain affiliate links. Please read our privacy policy.

 - Butternut Squash Casserole

-- How to Cook Butternut Squash
+- Maple Butternut Squash Soup

 Ingredients

-- 1 large butternut squash (about 3 pounds) , peeled, seeded and cubed
+- 1 large butternut squash (about 3 pounds; peeled, seeded and cubed)

-- 2 tablespoons unsalted butter , melted
+- 2 tablespoons unsalted butter (melted)

 - 1 tablespoon brown sugar